-- (1) Without limiting the generality of section 6(7), the Council shall appoint the following standing committees- - (a) Forestry, Wildlife and Protected Areas Standing Committee, comprising- - (i) the Director; - (ii) the Director of Agriculture; - (iii) the Director of Tourism; - (iv) the Chief Fisheries Officer; - (v) a representative of the Montserrat National Trust; and - (vi) the Chief Forest Officer; and - (b) Pollution Control Standing Committee, comprising- - (i) the Director; - (ii) the Chief Physical Planner; and - (iii) the Principal Environmental Health Officer. - (2) A standing committee shall meet as necessary to perform its function under section 9. - (3) The Director shall serve as Chairperson to the Standing Committees and shall assign a person from the Department to be the recording secretary after consultation with the Deputy Governor.
+- 8. (1) Without prejudice to section 6(7), the Council shall appoint the following standing committees- - (a) the Forestry, Wildlife and Protected Areas Standing Committee, consisting of- - (i) the Director; - (ii) the Director of Agriculture; - (iii) the Director of Tourism; - (iv) the Chief Fisheries Officer; - (v) a representative of the Montserrat National Trust; and - (vi) the Chief Forest Officer; and - (b) the Pollution Control Standing Committee, consisting of- - (i) the Director; - (ii) the Chief Physical Planner; and - (iii) the Principal Environmental Health Officer. - (2) A standing committee shall meet as necessary to perform its functions under section 9. - (3) The Director shall serve as Chairperson to the Standing Committees and shall assign a person from the Department to be the recording secretary after consultation with the Deputy Governor.

-9. Functions of the Committee
+Functions of Standing Committee

-The functions of a standing committee are-

-(a) To advise the Council on matters pertaining to policy, strategies, guidelines, standards, objectives and regulations for the protection and management of the environment;

-- (b) to review and revise policy, strategies, guidelines, standards, objectives and regulations for the protection and management of the environment and transmitting these to the Council; and - (c) to advise the Council on a specific environmental matters that may be referred to the Standing Committees by the Council.
+- 9. The functions of a standing committee are- - (a) to advise the Council on matters pertaining to policy, strategies, guidelines, standards, objectives and regulations for the protection and management of the environment; - (b) to review and revise policy, strategies, guidelines, standards, objectives and regulations for the protection and management of the environment and transmitting these to the Council; and - (c) to advise the Council on specific environmental matters that may be referred to the Standing Committees by the Council.

-10. The Director of Environment
+The Director of Environment

-The Director of Environment is a public officer and shall perform the functions and duties imposed by this Act including any other duties consistent with those functions as the Permanent Secretary may direct.
+10. The Director of Environment is a public officer and shall perform the functions and duties imposed by this Act including any other duties consistent with those functions as the Permanent Secretary may direct.

-11. Functions and powers of the Director of Environment
+Responsibilities of Director of Environment

-The functions and powers of the Director are to-

-- (a) execute the responsibilities arising from or in connection with the administration and implementation of this Act; - (b) investigate and monitor the state of the environment and collaborate with other persons or bodies carrying out similar surveys or investigations; - (c) compile, analyse and disseminate environmental data and information; - (d) provide information to the public about the quality and use of the environment; - (e) prepare periodic or other reports that the Government is required to produce under a multilateral environmental agreement to which Montserrat is a party or, where responsibility for preparing the reports is delegated or assigned to another entity under sections 12 and 39 ensuring that the reports are prepared; - (f) promote the sustainable use of biological diversity;
+- 11. The responsibilities of the Director are to- - (a) execute the responsibilities arising from or in connection with the administration and implementation of this Act; - (b) investigate and monitor the state of the environment and collaborate with other persons or bodies carrying out similar surveys or investigations; - (c) compile, analyse and disseminate environmental data and information; - (d) provide information to the public about the quality and use of the environment; - (e) prepare periodic or other reports that the Government is required to produce under multilateral environmental agreements to which Montserrat is a party or, if responsibility for preparing the reports is delegated or assigned to another entity under section 12 or 39, to ensure that the reports are prepared; - (f) promote the sustainable use of biological diversity; - (g) manage or co-ordinate the management of protected areas; - (h) promote the sustainable use of forests, and conservation of soil and watersheds; - (i) prevent and control environmental pollution; - (j) support the activities of the Principal Environmental Health Officer in the management and regulation of waste; - (k) manage and regulate the environmental effect of activities in collaboration with the Physical Planning Unit and any other governmental entity as it sees fit; - (1) formulate, monitor and enforce environmental regulations and standards; - (m) formulate policies, strategies and guidelines for the protection and management of the environment; - (n) undertake enforcement procedures for breaches of environmental requirements;

-- (g) manage or co-ordinate the management of protected areas; - (h) promote the sustainable use of forests, and conservation of soil and watersheds; - (i) prevent and control environmental pollution; - (j) support the activities of the Principal Environmental Health Officer in the management and regulation of waste; - (k) manage and regulate the environmental effect of activities in collaboration with the Physical Planning Unit and any other governmental entity as it sees fit; - (l) formulate, monitor and enforce environmental regulations and standards; - (m) formulate policies, strategies and guidelines for the protection and management of the environment; - (n) undertake enforcement procedures for breaches of environmental requirements; - (o) institute proceedings against persons for the contravention of this Act; and - (p) undertake anything incidental or conducive to the performance of any of the foregoing functions or to this Act.
+- (o) institute proceedings against persons for the contravention of this Act; and - (p) undertake anything incidental or conducive to the performance of any of the foregoing functions or to this Act.

-12. Signature and delegation of Director
+Signature and delegation of Director